Mark Steinberg

 Mark Steinberg is a sports agent who has been representing top golfers since 1992.
 He is a partner at Excel Sports Management. where he heads the professional golf division.
 Established in 2002, Excel Sports Management is a full-service sports management and marketing agency representing top athletes in professional basketball, baseball and golf.
 On June 6, 2011, Tiger Woods announced he would be going to Excel with Steinberg.
 Since that announcement, Steinberg has continued to build his division, including signing nine-time PGA Tour winner Matt Kuchar and Danielle Kang.

 Previously, he led the global golf division of the large corporate sports agency IMG.
 While there, Steinberg shaped the careers of many golfers, including Tiger Woods, Steve Stricker and Annika Sörenstam.
 Steinberg has represented Tiger Woods since 1998.
 As the agent for Tiger Woods, Steinberg has been described as "the de facto chief executive of (Tiger's) golf and endorsement empire" and among the "three or four most powerful people in golf".
 Steinberg has described Mr. Woods as "one of my best friends".
 Steinberg parted with IMG in May 2011.

 Steinberg sits on the following boards; Tiger Woods Foundation Board of Governors, Annika Sörenstam Foundation Board and Cleveland Sports Commission.

 Education and background

-Steinberg is from Peoria, Illinois and attended University of Illinois at Urbana-Champaign as an undergraduate where he was a member of the Zeta Beta Tau Fraternity.
+Steinberg is from Peoria, Illinois and attended the University of Illinois at Urbana-Champaign as an undergraduate where he was a member of the Zeta Beta Tau fraternity.
 He earned a spot on the Illinois basketball team as a walk-on and played for Illinois in the Final Four of the NCAA Men's Division I Basketball Championship in 1989.
 He attended law school at University of Illinois College of Law.